jagadeeshwithu/wilderhood.github.io/_posts/2015-06-06-King Cobra.markdown

 <p>This King Cobra was found in a backyard in a village called Someshwara.
 When the villagers saw that it was not moving for more than three days they called the forest department.
 Wise people!</p>

-<p>Prasanth with all his tools- hooks, pipe, bag, etc -would make Rambo look like a wuss.
+<p>Prasanth with all his tools- hooks, pipe, bag, etc would make Rambo look like a wuss.
 He brought the King Cobra, perhaps old or sick, out of a shrub very carefully.
 It felt like, he was gently untangling a baby’s hair.
-And thenI bagged the King Cobra!
+And then I bagged the King Cobra!
 Yay!
 We released him in an open ground close by praying that he would survive.</p>

 <img src="{{ site.baseurl }}/img/2015-06-06/3.jpg" alt="King Cobra in Someshwara, Karnataka">

 <p>When you look into the eyes of a King Cobra you will realize why he deserves the respect he gets.
 What a majestic animal!
 What a beauty!
 To me this clearly tops the list of most beautiful creatures ever to exist on this planet.
-It felt like, he was sending some signals through his eyes and calming my soul.
-I never felt this inspired and composed ever in my life.</p>
+It felt like he was sending some signals through his eyes and calming my soul.
+I have never felt this inspired and composed ever in my life.</p>

 <p>I was thoroughly intoxicated for several days after the rescue.
 I can’t imagine my life without snakes in it.
 Snakes rock my world!</p>